When the Thundersnow Breaks

 The sorrowful-eyed man was now gazing back up to the clouds and examining something she couldn’t see.

-Jayden sat quietly and contemplated the passersby, the Christmas lights shaped like red chiles and the Juniper trees bending and swaying from the rolling wind.
+Jayden sat quietly and contemplated the passersby, the Christmas lights shaped like red chilis and the juniper trees bending and swaying from the rolling wind.

 “Are you an artist?” asked Jayden.